weddins/RepData_PeerAssessment1/PA1_template.md

 ## [1] 35.60864
 ```

-The folllowing shows the mean of a weekend day.
+The following shows the mean of a weekend day.

 ```r